 This factsheet concerns the role of enforcement agents, formerly known as bailiffs, in the recovery of council tax, business rates and road traffic debts owed to councils.
-It should be read together with our general information available here.
+It should be read together with our ‘How to Complain‘ webpage, available on the ‘Making A Complaint’ tab.

 The Ombudsman can consider complaints about: